 Disk Usage

 Disk and email quotas have 'soft' and 'hard' limits.
 The 'soft' limit is the amount that you should try to stay below.
 You are allowed to exceed the soft limit for a "grace period" you will be sent email reminders telling you how long you have until your grace period expires.
 Once your grace period expires, you will not be able to write any more files to your home area.
 In no case will you be able to exceed the hard limit for any amount of time.
+A program is run nightly that checks home directory and email quotas.
+It mails a person if they have exceeded their quota.

 For help on managing your disk usage visit: http://it.engineering.oregonstate.edu/managing-engineering-network-storage-quotas